Slade-Bennett/Ping-Networks/docs/README.md

 *   `Json`: (Switch) Generate JSON output for programmatic consumption.
 *   `Xml`: (Switch) Generate XML output for integration with other tools.
 *   `Csv`: (Switch) Generate CSV output for simple tabular data.
+*   `ExcludeIPs`: (Optional) Array of IP addresses or ranges to exclude from scanning.
+Example: `-ExcludeIPs "192.168.1.1","192.168.1.100-192.168.1.110"`
+*   `OddOnly`: (Switch) Scan only odd IP addresses (.1, .3, .5, etc.).
+Useful for specific network designs.
+*   `EvenOnly`: (Switch) Scan only even IP addresses (.2, .4, .6, etc.).
+Useful for specific network designs.
 *   `MaxPings`: (Optional) The maximum number of hosts to ping per network.
 If not specified, all usable hosts will be pinged.
 *   `Timeout`: (Optional) The timeout in seconds for each ping.
 Default is 1 second.
 *   `Retries`: (Optional) The number of retries for each ping.
 Default is 0.